MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 First, we define a label named `start`, there is no practical reason to define this label ^[Such as jump to it for example.], the only reason of defining it is the readability of the code, when someone else tries to read the code, it should be obvious for her that `start` is the starting point of executing the bootloader.

-The function of next two lines is obvious, we are moving the hexdecimal number `07C0` to the register `ax` to be able to move it to the register `ds`, note that we can't store the value `07C0` directly in `ds` by using `mov` as the following: `mov ds, 07C0h`, due to that, we have put the value on `ax` and then moved it to `ds`, so, our goal was to set the value `07C0` in the register `ds`.
+The job of next two lines is obvious, we are moving the hexadecimal number `07C0` to the register `ax` to be able to move it to the register `ds`, note that we can't store the value `07C0` directly in `ds` by using `mov` as the following: `mov ds, 07C0h`, due to that, we have put the value on `ax` and then moved it to `ds`, so, our goal was to set the value `07C0` in the register `ds`.
 Now, you may ask why we want the value `07C0` in the register `ds`, this is story for another chapter, just take these two lines on faith, and you will know later the purpose of them.
 Let's continue.

 ```{.asm}
 	mov si, title_string